blox/blox/deploy/README.md

 ## Upgrade Process

-You can use the AWS CLI and CloudFormation to upgrade the required Amazon AWS components to the latest versions required by the Blox framework.
+You can use the AWS CLI and CloudFormation to upgrade the required AWS components to the latest versions required by the Blox framework.
 Before starting the upgrade, you will need to export the CloudFormation parameters that are assigned to your existing CloudFormation Stack via the following commands.
 For all commands below, you should use the --stack-name of `BloxLocal` for local installations, and `BloxAws` for AWS installations.

 ```
 $ aws --region <region> cloudformation describe-stacks --stack-name <BloxLocal|BloxAws> --query 'Stacks[0].Parameters' > /tmp/blox_parameters.json